Propose a plaque

 The Blue Plaques Panel

-The role of the Blue Plaques Panel is to advise and support staff working on the English Heritage blue plaques scheme.
-Recommendations for figures suitable for commemoration are considered by the panel at meetings that take place three times a year.Find out more about the blue plaques panel
+The role of the Blue Plaques Panel is to advise and support staff working on the English Heritage London blue plaques scheme.
+The panel meets three times a year to consider public suggestions for commemorative plaques, and to offer detailed input on those selected for commemoration.Find out more about the blue plaques panel